-LINE IN - from "Line In" XLR and phone jack - transformer balanced - The signal "splits" to both the prean
+1) LINE IN - from "Line In" XLR and phone jack - transformer balanced - The signal "splits" to both the preamp and EQ sections and also to the meter.

-- 1) LINE IN from "Line In" XLR and phone jack transformer balanced The signal "splits" to both the preamp and EQ sections and also to the meter. - 2) PRE OP The Mic Preamplifier and Compressor output.
+- 2) PRE OP The Mic Preamplifier and Compressor output.
 This signal does not pass through a transformer but the preamplifier may still be affected by the output transformer unless you insert a plug into the PREAMP OUT phone jack.
 The Pre O/P can be metered.
-These first two positions allow one to compare the LINE IN signal with and without compression and gain.
-Of course assuming you are listening to the EQ OUTPUT. - 3) INSERT This is a line input direct into the EQ.
+These first two positions allow one to compare the LINE IN signal with and without compression and gain. - 3) INSERT This is a line input direct into the EQ.
 It can be used to "insert" an external device such as a gate, delay, distortion or even more EQ and compression.
 It can also be used as a way to use the VOX BOX as two separate channels.
 You could use the preamp for vocal and the EQ for bass.
 This input is transformer balanced.
 With no jacks plugged into either the INSERT XLR or 1/4 inch phone jack there will be no input when switched to this position.

 If you were to patch a short mic cable between the PREAMP OUT and INSERT IN, it would add two transformers into the signal path when you switch to "INSERT".
 Some people like the "sound" of good transformers some don't.
 You judge.